-On Thursday, May 25, 2017, the Ontario College of Social Workers and Social Service Workers will hold an election for social work members and social service work members in Electoral District No. 3.
+On Thursday, May 25, 2017, the Ontario College of Social Workers and Social Service Workers held an election for social work members and social service work members in Electoral District No. 3.

 Click on the plus sign (+) below to see what areas of the province are included in District No. 3.